Emmre/Case-Vote-app/README.md

 ## 🚀 About Me
 Emre Saraç (it's me!) is a Frontend developer.
 I code since 2019.
-I have a big motivation to learn more, especially about React, Svelte, Vuejs and GraphQL.
+I have a big motivation to learn more, especially about React, NextJS, NodeJS and Golang.

 ## Feedback